MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 ### WPF and WinForms

 For WPF and WinForms, a variety of formats are supported.
-You can package your app the UWP formats listed above or as a .zip or .msi package.
+You can package your app in the UWP formats listed above or as a .zip or .msi package.
 If .zip or .msi are used, you must specify a build version.

 ## Uploading the package